 Government capital grants are capitalised, held as deferred income and recognised in income over the expected useful life of the asset, under the accrual model as permitted by FRS 102.
-Other, non-governmental, capital grants are recognised in income when the College is entitled to the funds subject to any performance related conditions being met.
-Income received in advance of performance related conditions being met is recognised as deferred income within creditors on the Balance Sheet and released to income as conditions are met.
+The grant income received, or receivable will be recognised over the expected useful life of the asset, with any amount of the asset-related grant that is deferred being recognised as deferred income.
+The deferred income is allocated between creditors due within one year and those due after more than one year.